emer/axon/chans/README.md

 ## GABA-B / GIRK

 GABA-B is an inhibitory channel activated by the usual GABA inhibitory neurotransmitter, which is coupled to the GIRK *G-protein coupled inwardly rectifying potassium (K) channel*.
 It is ubiquitous in the brain, and is likely essential for basic neural function (especially in spiking networks from a computational perspective).
 The inward rectification is caused by a Mg+ ion block *from the inside* of the neuron, which means that these channels are most open when the neuron is hyperpolarized (inactive), and thus it serves to *keep inactive neurons inactive*.
+Implementation based on [Thomson & Destexhe, 1999](#references).

-In standard Leabra rate-code neurons using FFFB inhibition, the continuous nature of the GABA-A type inhibition serves this function already, so these GABA-B channels have not been as important, but whenever a discrete spiking function has been used along with FFFB inhibition or direct interneuron inhibition, there is a strong tendency for every neuron to fire at some point, in a rolling fashion, because neurons that are initially inhibited during the first round of firing can just pop back up once that initial wave of associated GABA-A inhibition passes.
+In the original Leabra rate-code neurons using FFFB inhibition, the continuous nature of the GABA-A type inhibition serves this function already, so these GABA-B channels have not been as important, but whenever a discrete spiking function has been used along with FFFB inhibition or direct interneuron inhibition, there is a strong tendency for every neuron to fire at some point, in a rolling fashion, because neurons that are initially inhibited during the first round of firing can just pop back up once that initial wave of associated GABA-A inhibition passes.
 This is especially problematic for untrained networks where excitatory connections are not well differentiated, and neurons are receiving very similar levels of excitatory input.
 In this case, learning does not have the ability to further differentiate the neurons, and does not work effectively.

 ## NMDA